Shoeboxed/api/README.md

 Legacy (v1) API Documentation
 ===

 Warning: A .zip archive of the old, legacy API docs is provided for *existing* users of the legacy API.
 We strongly recommend you migrate to API v2 as soon as possible.
+Please email us at api@team.shoeboxed.com with any questions or concerns.
 [OLD API docs archive.
 Right Click to Download.](sections/legacy-v1-api-documentation.zip)